doubt72/loki/README.md

 * `javascript`: a list of javascript files; the files/paths must exist in the `assets` directory and will be copied when referenced.

+* `favicon`: a list of lists, each containing an (integer) size, a string with the type, and a string with the path, which must exist in the `assets` directory, and will be copied when referenced.

 * `set`: custom metadata fields; requires two arguments: a key and a value.
 For example, if `set :foo, "bar"` is used in a page's metadata, `{page.foo}` in the body would insert `bar` into the page at that point.